quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 : A variable-length integer representing the minimum amount of time in microseconds by which the endpoint can delay an acknowledgement.
-Values of 2^24 or greater are invalid, and receipt of these values MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Values of 2^24 or greater are invalid, and receipt of these values MUST be treated as a connection error of type TRANSPORT_PARAMETER_ERROR.

 An endpoint's min_ack_delay MUST NOT be greater than the its max_ack_delay.
-Endpoints that support this extension MUST treat receipt of a min_ack_delay that is greater than the received max_ack_delay as a connection error of type PROTOCOL_VIOLATION.
+Endpoints that support this extension MUST treat receipt of a min_ack_delay that is greater than the received max_ack_delay as a connection error of type TRANSPORT_PARAMETER_ERROR.
 Note that while the endpoint's max_ack_delay transport parameter is in milliseconds (Section 18.2 of {{QUIC-TRANSPORT}}), min_ack_delay is specified in microseconds.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.